reinhart1010/nix/docs/en/common/docker.md

 # docker

 Manage Docker containers and images.
-Some subcommands such as `docker run` have their own usage documentation.
+Some subcommands such as `run` have their own usage documentation.
 More information: <https://docs.docker.com/reference/cli/docker/>.

 - List all Docker containers (running and stopped):